 1. I can explain about our country's history and culture.
 Yes/No 2.
 I can ask necessary questions to know more about our country's history.
 Yes/No 3.
 I can collect the details about the history of a village.
-Yes/No
+Yes/No 4.
+I can write the details of important persons in the form of a table.
+Yes/No 5.
+I can identify / point out the monuments and important places Yes/No in the map.

-- 4. I can write the details of important persons in the form of a table.
-Yes/No - 5.
-I can identify / point out the monuments and important places Yes/No in the map. - 6.
-I can strive to protect the monuments of our country.
 Yes/No